OpenEMR

 • Scheduling and appointment management

-• Prescription and medication management
+• Prescription management and e-prescribing

 Installation Guide